MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!-- Description-Source-ADMX -->
 This policy setting defines whether the User Experience Virtualization (UE-V) Agent synchronizes settings for Windows apps.
 By default, the UE-V Agent synchronizes settings for Windows apps between the computer and the settings storage location.
-If you enable this policy setting, the UE-V Agent will not synchronize settings for Windows apps.
+- If you enable this policy setting, the UE-V Agent will not synchronize settings for Windows apps.
-If you disable this policy setting, the UE-V Agent will synchronize settings for Windows apps.
+- If you disable this policy setting, the UE-V Agent will synchronize settings for Windows apps.
-If you do not configure this policy setting, any defined values are deleted.
+- If you do not configure this policy setting, any defined values are deleted.
+> [!NOTE]
-Note: If the user connects their Microsoft account for their computer then the UE-V Agent will not synchronize Windows apps.
+> If the user connects their Microsoft account for their computer then the UE-V Agent will not synchronize Windows apps.
 The Windows apps will default to whatever settings are configured in the Sync your settings configuration in Windows.
 <!-- DisableWin8Sync-Description-End -->

 <!-- DisableWin8Sync-Editable-Begin -->